zctao/omnifoldTop/README.md

 [NEW] Unfolding can also be run from

     ./run_unfold.py RUN_CONFIG

 RUN_CONFIG is a JSON config file that are used to set the arguments for `scripts/unfoldv2.py`.
 If the value of an argument is a dictionary, the keys of the dictionary are used as labels to create sub-directory in OUTPUT_DIRECTORY, and unfoldings are run with all combinations of the arguments.
 See one example run config file in `configs/run/example.json`.

+To rerun plotting using the unfolded weights from previous result:

+    ./replot_unfold.py <path_to_result_dir> [<new_output_dir>]

+To resume unfolding previously interrupted or unfinished runs:

+    ./resume_unfold.py <path_to_result_dir>

+This will load the trained models to reweight for the finished runs/iterations, and continue to train new models and run unfolding for more runs if needed.

 ### Other useful scripts